TobleMiner/ESP32-Devkit-Type-C/README.md

 ESP32 Devkit Type C
 ===================

-**DISCLAIMER: I've not tested this design yet**

 This PCB is a USB Type C enabled ESP32 development board.
 It is pin-compatible with the ESP32 Devkit C but sports a slightly decreased width to fit on a standard breadboard.
+The current revision (Rev E) has been tested and confirmed to work fine.

 # Features